NFL DFS picks, Week 17 Saturday: Best daily Fantasy lineups for FanDuel, DraftKings

 DFS millionaire Mike McClure shares his NFL DFS picks for Chargers vs. Texans and Ravens vs. Packers on Saturday

-How should that situation impact your NFL DFS lineups, and who are some of the undervalued NFL DFS picks that can position your roster for a big win in daily Fantasy football contests?
+How should those injury situations impact your NFL DFS lineups, and who are some of the undervalued NFL DFS picks that can position your roster for a big win in daily Fantasy football contests?
 Before making any NFL DFS picks for Saturday, be sure to check out the NFL DFS advice, strategy, and stacks from SportsLine daily Fantasy expert Mike McClure.

 You can also bet props like Josh Jacobs as anytime TD scorer (-120) using the latest DraftKings promo code, which offers $200 in bonus bets if your bet wins: